ercbk/Indiana-COVID-19-Tracker/README.md

     be attributed to increased levels of testing, but as testing becomes widespread, increases in this rate can be attributed to increased spreading of the virus.
   - April 20th, so far, is the date of largest single day of testing.
+  - In the AEI reopening guidelines, one of the triggers for returning to stage one is five or more consecutive days where the value of daily cases has increased.
+I’m monitoring this trigger in the subtitle section of the chart.

 <img src="plots/soc-dist-line-2020-05-07.png" width="935" />